rehierl/node-tree-outliner/3-5-0-design-6.md

 Now, nodes `s2` and `s7` have the same unique parent node `s1`.
 These sections can therefore be seen to be subsections of their common parent section `s1`.
-Because of that, both sections can be said to be "sibling sections".
+Because of that, both sections can be understood to be "sibling sections".
 Hence, all terms (ascendant, descendant, etc.) that are defined for a tree of nodes also apply to a tree of sections.

 **CLARIFICATION**
 By default, any sectioning node defines a rooted tree of sections.
 In addition to that, and because of the tree's node order, these trees of sections are rooted ordered trees of sections.

 Note that this settles the issue of having multiple parent sections:

 A section always has exactly one unique parent section and may have multiple ancestor sections: *The parent section* of a subsection is the closest open presequent section (i.e. "closest" with regards to the tree's node sequence, and "open" with regards to the subsection itself).
-This open section obviously is the last declared section which still counts as being "open".
+This open section is the last declared section which still counts as being "open".

 **CLARIFICATION**
 The definition of sectioning nodes, in combination with the relation of the